maptalks/maptalks.routeplayer/README.md

 * `route`: path data `Array<object>`
 * `options`:`object`
-    * `options.duration`: Route duration, if necessary
+    - `options.duration`: Route duration, if necessary
-    * `options.coordinateKey`: Attribute name of coordinate point
+    - `options.coordinateKey`:  Name of the coordinate point
-    * `options.timeKey`: Name of the time field
+    - `options.timeKey`: Name of the time field
-    * `options.unitTime`: Time unit, default 1, internal time is in milliseconds
+    - `options.unitTime`: Time unit, default 1, internal time is in milliseconds.
+If your data time unit is not milliseconds, you need to configure this parameter
-    * `options.isCartesian`: Are they Cartesian coordinates
+    - `options.isCartesian`: It's Cartesian coordinates?

 ```js
 const route = [{